tormi/WunderWay/how/new-starter/index.md

 The phone is always a good place to start.
 Take a look at the <a href="/who/wr-phone-directory/">UK Phone Directory</a>.

 We use a combination of <a href="http://www.skype.com/en/">Skype</a> and <a href="https://www.hipchat.com">HipChat</a> for online text chats.
 It's a good idea to install both of these.

-We generally use Google Hangouts for video calls.
-Our experience of these is far better than Skype.
-When you started we created a Google Account for you.
+We use Google Hangouts for video calls.
 Whenever there's to be a hangout we'll announce it and provide a link in HipChat.
 As a minimum there's a weekly Wunderroot Hangout on a Friday when we discuss our weeks and have a general chin wag.
-Otherwise we use hangouts for quick project calls.
+We use hangouts for quick project calls.

-We use Gmail for all email correspondence.
-You should have received details of this.
+We use a company Gmail account for all email correspondence.

 ##Health & Safety